 Introduction to the Wakhan Corridor

 Afghanistan’s Wakhan Corridor is a long, narrow strip of land that is bordered by Tajikistan, Pakistan, and China.
-It separates the Pamir and Karakorum mountains and is home to the source of the Amu Darya (Oxus).
+The corridor separates the Pamir and Karakorum mountains and is home to the source of the Amu Darya (Oxus).

-The borders of the corridor were defined in 1893, and it was designed to act as a buffer between the British and Russian empires.
-The corridor is mainly inhabited by Wakhi people, although the remote Little Pamir region is home to Kyrgyz semi-nomadic people.
+The borders of the Wakhan Corridor were defined in 1893, and it was designed to act as a buffer between the British and Russian empires.
+The corridor is inhabited mainly by Wakhi people, although the remote Little Pamir region is home to Kyrgyz semi-nomadic people.

 Nowadays, the Wakhan Corridor receives a few hundred foreign tourists per year.
 Even fewer venture deep into the corridor’s Little Pamir.

 Note: There are two places named Ishkashim, one in Afghanistan and one in Tajikistan.
 In this post, I’ll refer to Afghan Ishkashim as “Ishkashim” and Tajik Ishkashim as “Tajik Ishkashim”.
 You may also see Afghan Ishkashim reffered to as “Sultan Ishkashim” in other resources on the internet.

 Anything can happen when you’re visiting a remote area like the Wakhan Corridor.
 Delays due to broken cars, sickness, and weather are inevitable.
 If you visit, prepare to be flexible with your schedule.

 Note: For simplicity, when I say Ishkashim, I am talking about the Ishkashim in Afghanistan.
 If I mention the Tajik Ishkashim, I will specify it.